-EXAMPLE BOOLEAN OUERIES
+EXAMPLE BOOLEAN QUERIES

-squirro AND memonic Search documents that contain squirro and memonic. squirro OR memonic Search documents that contain either squirro or memonic. +memonic -squirro Search documents that contain memonic but do no squirro. squirro NOT memonic Search documents that contain squirro but do not contain memonic.
+squirro AND memonic Search documents that contain squirro and memonic. squirro OR memonic Search documents that contain either squirro or memonic. +memonic -squirro Search documents that contain memonic but do not contain squirro. squirro NOT memonic Search documents that contain squirro but do not contain memonic.